How Oral Hygiene Can Reduce Your Risk of Heart Disease

 Oral Hygiene and its Heart-Healthy Benefits

-Given these potential connections, maintaining good oral hygiene is not just
+Considering these possible links, maintaining good oral hygiene is important not

-heart.
-Brushing and flossing daily helps remove plaque and bacteria, thereby
+health.
+Brushing and flossing every day helps remove plaque and bacteria, which can

-reducing inflammation and the risk of periodontal disease.
+reduce inflammation and lower the risk of periodontal disease.

-dental check-ups allow for early detection and treatment of oral
+dental check-ups enable early detection and treatment of oral health

-health problems before they develop into more serious conditions.
+issues before they develop into more serious conditions.
+Dental

-Dental professionals can provide personalized advice on effective oral hygiene
+professionals can offer tailored advice on effective oral care routines and address

-practices and address any issues that could potentially affect your overall health.
+any concerns that might impact your overall health.

-low in sugar and high in fruits, vegetables, lean proteins, and healthy fats can
+sugar and rich in fruits, vegetables, lean proteins, and healthy fats can help

-help prevent tooth decay and gum disease, as well as conditions like high
+prevent tooth decay and gum disease, as well as conditions like high blood

 Conclusion: The Broader Picture of Health